Intelligent Games: History

 Matthew Stibbe, a gaming enthusiast, created a Vietnam War-themed board game at age 18 during his final year of boarding school.
 After taking a year off, he enrolled at Pembroke College in Oxford.
 During his studies, Stibbe began designing a video game around his board game concept as Nam 1965–1975.
 The publisher Domark signed a publishing deal with Stibbe, who formally established The Intelligent Games Co. in 1988 and worked on the game in his spare time.
 He simultaneously began work on Imperium, a commission by Electronic Arts (EA), in 1989.
 EA assigned Nicholas Wilson as the programmer and Carl Cropley as the artist for the project, with Kevin Shrapnell acting as producer.
 The game was released in 1990.
 Stibbe finished Nam 1965–1975 by himself in 1991 while preparing for his finals and the game was released later that year.

 Following his graduation, Stibbe and his company moved to a flat on Munro Terrace in London in 1992.
 Intelligent Games was incorporated as a limited company in the following year.
 Richard Evans, the company's lead graphic designer, was among the first hires following the incorporation.
 Stibbe and Evans worked on multiple game proposals that they would pitch to various publishers.
-While Evans created watercolour illustrations, Stibbe worked on the text and assembled the documents using Adobe PageMaker.
+While Evans created watercolour illustrations, Stibbe worked on the text and assembled the documents using Aldus PageMaker.
 These were printed with a Canon CLC 10 that the company was leasing for per month.
 The process allowed for high-quality, coloured prints of the pitch documents, which Stibbe considered instrumental to the company's early success.
 Intelligent Games pitched Sim Rainforest and USS Ticonderoga: Life and Death on the High Seas, which Stibbe had drafted in 1992, to Maxis and Three-Sixty Pacific, respectively.
 Both companies signed publishing deals with Intelligent Games, which allowed Stibbe to open a proper office for the company and hire several programmers.
 As Stibbe realised that he was not good at people management, he hired Shrapnell as the director of development in 1993.